zzgallo/Xip/README.md

 <h1>🐛Known Bugs</h1>

 - Grid Panels can be lost off screen if sized too large.
 Only solution right now is to refresh the app
-- There is a small chance (it happened once in hundreds of test during production) a process can get hung on the target machine when running Event Viewer.
+- ~~There is a small chance (it happened once in hundreds of test during development) a process can get hung on the target machine when running Event Viewer.
 This locks the exe file, not allowing you to read, run, or modify the exe.
-End the process or restart both systems to fix.
+End the process or restart both systems to fix.~~
 - Responsivness on ultrawides is incorrect.
 UI elements will be sized incorrectly.
 - Device Mananger opens the local machines devices instead of targeted machine.